GeForce 8800 GTS 512 vs Radeon R7 M365X

 Aggregate performance score

-We've compared Radeon R7 M365X and GeForce 8800 GTS 512, covering specs and all relevant benchmarks.
+We've compared Radeon R7 M365X with GeForce 8800 GTS 512, including specs and performance data.

 R7 M365X